aaronjonesii/aaronjonesii.github.io/_posts/2019-3-10-Angular-NGRX.md

 - Router Store - Bindings to connect the Angular Router to @ngrx/store.
 - Entity - Entity State adapter for managing record collections.
 - Schematics - Scaffolding library for Angular applications using NgRx libraries.

+{: .mb-0}
+`Process for creating/executing new Action for State:`
+1. Write Action
+2. Define a reducer function
+3. Update Component class with selector and methods to dispatch actions
+4. Write an Effect

 ###### [Following Tutorial](https://ngrx.io/guide/store#tutorial):